J.D. Davis Player Props: Giants vs. Rockies

 The San Francisco Giants, including J.D.
-Davis (.351 slugging percentage in past 10 games, including zero home run), take on starter Austin Gomber and the Colorado Rockies at Oracle Park, Friday at 10:15 PM ET.
+Davis (.289 slugging percentage in past 10 games, including no home run), take on starter Connor Seabold and the Colorado Rockies at Oracle Park, Saturday at 4:05 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Mariners.
+In his previous game he had a hitless performance (0-for-4) against the Rockies.

 J.D.
 Davis Game Info & Props vs. the Rockies